Cheltenham Festivals: Education and outreach

 Musicate aims to inspire a love of music by giving children the skills to engage with unfamiliar genres of music.
 The programme brings primary school teachers and early career musicians together, and equips them with creative approaches to music education.
-In collaboration they produce vibrant music experiences for children throughout the academic year, and the musicians also have the opportunity to plan and present a bespoke concert for schools at the Cheltenham Jazz and Music Festivals.
+In collaboration they produce music experiences for children throughout the academic year, and the musicians also have the opportunity to plan and present a bespoke concert for schools at the Cheltenham Jazz and Music Festivals.

-Community Outreach

-The Community Outreach programme encourages contribution and participation in cultural activities in order to positively impact on social exclusion, poverty, ill health and disadvantage.
-Cheltenham Festivals recognises the importance of making the arts accessible to people who struggle to engage.
-The first two phases have been embraced in a large neighbourhood in West Cheltenham where a concentration of relative poverty sets it aside from the rest of Cheltenham.
-The final phase, a community opera called A Likely Story, will begin in Spring 2018.